ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Actions/Understanding-ROS2-Actions.rst

 3 ros2 node info
 ^^^^^^^^^^^^^^^^

-To see the ``/turtlesim`` node's actions, open a new terminal and run the command:
+To see the list of actions a node provides, ``/turtlesim`` in this case, open a new terminal and run the command:

 .. code-block:: console